LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 =================================================================

-The examples in this section illustrate how to use ``RAJA::expt::launch`` to create an run-time selectable execution space for expressing algorithms in terms of nested loops.
+The examples in this section illustrate how to use ``RAJA::expt::launch`` to create an run time selectable execution space for expressing algorithms as nested loops.

 .. toctree::
    :maxdepth: 1